metu-kovan/METU-ALET/README.md

   <img src="data/samples/wikimgs_construction108.jpg" width="400"/>
 </p>

-## The Dataset
+## Downloading The Dataset

-The first version of the ALET Dataset is accessible from following links.
+The first version of the ALET Dataset is accessible from:

 * The revised ALET DATASET is available http://kovan.ceng.metu.edu.tr/ALET/ALET.zip

+## Copyright

+The METU-ALET dataset is copyright free for research and commercial purposes provided that suitable citation is provided (see below):
+* The "downloaded" images are selected from copyright free images from Creativecommons, Wikicommons, Flickr, Pexels, Unsplash, Shopify, Pixabay, Everystock, Imfree.
+* Our additions to the images (photographed and synthesized) as well as our object annotations are provided copyright free as well.

 ## Citation